 Considering these Christmas trees are made of plastic and shipped across the world, is it even possible to have an eco-friendly artificial Christmas tree?

 Well, kind of.
 The A.C.T.A, a group representing manufacturers, says the environmental impact is less than real trees if you reuse the artificial tree five or more times.
-However, many argue that anything made of oil that can’t be recycled can’t possibly be more sustainable than a real tree that absorbs carbon as it grows and is compostable at end of life.
+However, many argue that anything made of oil that can’t be recycled can’t possibly be a more sustainable solution than a real tree that absorbs carbon as it grows and is compostable at end of life.

 All in all, if you already have an artificial tree, keep using it for as long as possible so you can keep it out of the landfill.